• Skip to primary navigation

 Recipe Tips

 • Taste the marinade before pouring over broccoli.
-You may like it a bit sweeter, spicier or prefer other seasonings.
+You may like it a bit sweeter, add a teaspoon or two of sugar.
+If you want it spicier or prefer other seasonings, adjust as needed.

 • For softer broccoli, add a bit more water and cover the frying pan for last 3 minutes or so.
 If you like it crisper, don't cover the pan.